Madame Roland: Second term of office

 The king's fall heralded the start of the Terror, a period in which radical groups with great bloodshed got rid of their opponents.
 In radical circles the position of the Rolands was controversial.
-The Jacobins, the Montagnards and the Paris Commune viewed them with suspicion: that Roland had served as minister under Louis XVI was seen as collaborating with the ancien regime.
+The Jacobins, the Montagnards and the Paris Commune viewed them with suspicion: that Roland had served as minister under Louis XVI was seen as collaborating with the ancien régime.
 His dismissal by the king had only led to a temporary restoration of their reputation.

-For her part, Madame Roland had no sympathy for 'hooligans' like the Jacobins and the Montagnards.
+For her part, Madame Roland had no sympathy for "hooligans" like the Jacobins and the Montagnards.
 Although in letters written during the early days of the revolution she had found the use of violence acceptable, she had a great aversion to brutal and uncivilized behavior.
 She also resented the uncouth Jacobin foreman Georges Danton, and did not respond to his overtures to cooperate with her.
 Some historians argue that her refusal to enter into an alliance with Danton ultimately contributed to the fall of the Girondins.

 When on 6 and 7 September, hundreds of prisoners were massacred in Parisian prisons because they were suspected of anti-revolutionary sympathies, Madame Roland wrote to a friend that she was beginning to feel ashamed of the revolution.
 Determining who was responsible for this slaughter became another point of contention between the various factions.
-Madame Roland - and most of the other Girondins - pointed to Marat, Danton and Robespierre as the instigators of the violence.
-Political opponents of the Rolands pointed out that 'their' Ministry of the Interior was responsible for the prisons and had taken very little action to prevent or stop the violence.
+Madame Roland — and most of the other Girondins — pointed to Marat, Danton and Robespierre as the instigators of the violence.
+Political opponents of the Rolands pointed out that "their" Ministry of the Interior was responsible for the prisons and had taken very little action to prevent or stop the violence.